| National |

 An accuracy report was published in 2008 that considered the accuracy of the projections from the 1996-based subnational population projections to the revised 2004-based subnational population projections.
 An updated accuracy report considered the accuracy of the 2004-based, 2006-based, 2008-based and 2010-based subnational population projections when compared with the mid-year population estimates for 2011 based on the 2011 Census.
 The report concludes that it is difficult to determine what is causing the differences seen, because of the many changes in methodology and resulting revisions that occurred during the decade, as outlined previously.

 (Accessibility is the ease with which users are able to access the data, also reflecting the format in which the data are available and the availability of supporting information.
 Clarity refers to the quality and sufficiency of the release details, illustrations and accompanying advice.)

 Subnational population projections are available online and can be downloaded free of charge in Microsoft Excel and CSV format.
 Graphs, textual background information and supporting documents are provided as part of each release.

-Any additional enquires regarding subnational population projections can be made via email to firstname.lastname@example.org or by telephone on +44 (0)1329 444661.
-Additional data requests can be met where this is possible.
+Any additional enquires regarding subnational population projections can be made via email to email@example.com or by telephone on +44 (0)1329 444661.
+Additional data requests will be met where this is possible.
 Metadata describing the limitations of additional data are provided with individual requests.
 These requests are also published on the ONS website.

-Our recommended format for accessible content is a combination of HTML webpages for narrative, charts and graphs, with data being provided in usable formats such as CSV and Excel.
+Our recommended format for accessible content is a combination of HTML web pages for narrative, charts and graphs, with data being provided in usable formats such as CSV and Excel.
 We also offer users the option to download the narrative in PDF format.
-In some instances, other software may be used, or may be available on request.
-For further information please refer to the contact details at the beginning of this report.
+In some instances, other software may be used or may be available on request.
+For further information, please refer to the contact details at the beginning of this report.